common-workflow-language/user_guide/_episodes/07-containers.md

 ~~~

 `baseCommand: node` tells CWL that we will be running this command in a container.
 We
-then need to specify some `hints` for how to run the container.
+then need to specify some `hints` for how to find the container we want.
 In this case we list
 just our requirements for the docker container in `DockerRequirements`.
 The `dockerPull:`
 parameter takes the same value that you would pass to a `docker pull` command.
 That is,
 the name of the container image (you can even specify the tag, which is good idea for